 Saputo purchases raw materials that may represent up to 85% of the cost of products.
 It processes raw materials into the form of finished edible products intended for resale to a broad range of consumers.
-Thus, variations in the price of foodstuffs can influence Company results upwards or downwards, and the effect of any increase of foodstuff prices on results depends on the ability of the Company to transfer those increases to its customers, and this in the context of a competitive market.
+Variations in the price of foodstuffs can therefore influence Company results upwards or downwards, and the effect of any increase of foodstuff prices on results depends on the Company's ability to transfer those increases to its customers, and this in the context of a competitive market.